sbcshop/UHF_Lite_Pico_Expansion_Software/README.md

    <img src= "https://github.com/sbcshop/RoundyPi/blob/main/images/img.JPG" />

-2. Install MicroPython in Raspberry pi PICO first you need to press the boot button then connect the USB, don,t release the button until you connect the USB to the laptop. then you see a new device named         "RPI-RP2" drag this file "firmware.uf2" to this device as shown in figure(micropython firmware is inside "Connect_Air_Monitoring_Sensor" folder)
+2. Install MicroPython in Raspberry pi PICO first you need to press the boot button then connect the USB, don,t release the button until you connect the USB to the laptop. then you see a new device named         "RPI-RP2" drag this file "firmware.uf2" to this device as shown in figure
         <img src= "https://github.com/sbcshop/RoundyPi/blob/main/images/img13.png" />
    ### Learning Guide
       * [Getting Started with Micropython](https://github.com/sbcshop/SquaryPi-Software/tree/main/Python_Package) - Step by step guide to start with SquaryPi in Micropython